s8sg/goflow/README.md

 ```

 ## Scale It
-GoFlow scale horizontally, you can distribute the load by just adding more instances.
+GoFlow scale horizontally, you can distribute the load by just adding more instances

 #### Worker Mode
 Alternatively you can start your GoFlow in worker mode.
-As a worker GoFlow only handles the workload,
+As a worker, GoFlow only handles the workload instead
-and if required you can only scale the workers
+of running an HTTP server.
+If required you can only scale the workers
 ```go
 fs := &goflow.FlowService{
     RedisURL:            "localhost:6379",